Skip to content

 • Weight: Things produced from plastic, as a rule, are very light, which facilitates especially the transport and handling.

 • Versatility: Plastic can be produced in a variety of shapes, colors and textures and is suitable for a wide range of applications.
-For example, it can be flexible or hard, depending on your requirements.
+For example, it can be flexible or hard, depending on your preference.

-Disadvantages of plastic compared to paper
+Disadvantages of plastic over paper

 • Pollutants: Many types of plastic contain potentially harmful chemicals, such as plasticizers like bisphenol A. (BPA)